Chris Patton

-Christopher David Patton is an American voice actor who has worked on a number of English-language versions of Japanese anime series.
+Christopher David Patton (born March 15, 1971) is an American voice actor who has worked on a number of English-language versions of Japanese anime series.
 Some of his major roles include Sousuke Sagara in Full Metal Panic!, Turles in Dragon Ball Z: The Tree of Might, Greed in Fullmetal Alchemist, Ayato Kamina in RahXephon, Graham Specter in Baccano!, Hajime Aoyama in Ghost Stories, Manabu Yuuki in The Galaxy Railways, Creed Diskenth in Black Cat, Ikki Minami in Air Gear, Asura in Soul Eater, Agito in Origin: Spirits of the Past, and Keima Katsuragi in The World God Only Knows.

+Patton is an alumnus of the University of Houston.
+He has also been in over 55 live productions, and has lent his voice to commercials, audio books, video games, narration, and eLearning software projects.

 Personal life

 Patton was born in Houston, Texas.
 He moved to Annapolis, Maryland, in 2013, and occasionally flew back to Houston to perform some roles for anime.
 He moved back to Houston in 2015 and would eventually move to Los Angeles in 2018, before returning to Texas in 2023.
 Patton is gay, having come out publicly during an interview in 2013.